DBUPDGEN

 pr "#=========== TYPE ===================";

 You can change the order of the sections, and DBUPDGEN will respect this if you regenerate a script.
-However, you should not move the pre-defined sections around at whim.
-The sections where you really may need to move around are the table-update sections, as they may be dependent of each other.
+However, you should not move the predefined sections around at whim.
+It's mainly the table-update sections you may need to move, as they may be dependent of each other.
 You can also insert your own sections to include code for special fixes.
 If you remove an empty predefined section, DBUPDGEN will put it back next time you regenerate the script.
 (DBUPDGEN does suppress some sections if they are empty, but not all.)

 Table Updates